Henriquelay/ZECA/README.md

 ## Tests

-Unit tests are avaiable under `src/` as test modules for Cargo.
+Unit tests are available under `src/` as test modules for Cargo.
-Integration tests are avaiable under `tests/` and may either read from example files (`tests/examples`) or input directly as hardcoded strings, when arbitrarialy deemed simples enough.
+Integration tests are available under `tests/` and may either read from example files (`tests/examples`) or input directly as hardcoded strings, when arbitrarily deemed simple enough.

 Both are discarded in the final binary (virtue of using `--release` flag).